Lynton Crosby: Tactics

 Crosby is described as favouring what is called a wedge strategy, whereby the party he advises introduces a divisive or controversial social issue into a campaign, aligning its own stance with the dissenting faction of its opponent party, with the goal of causing vitriolic debate inside the opposing party, defection of its supporters, and the legitimising of sentiment which had previously been considered inappropriate.
 This is also described as "below the radar" or dog-whistle campaigning.
 Crosby has combined this with the targeting of marginal constituencies and highly localised campaigning, latching on to local issues and personalities.
 To find such divisive and potentially deflecting issues, Crosby's business partner Mark Textor runs focus groups to find which groups to target with what questions.
 Crosby is said to run a tight ship, focus on simple messages, target marginal constituencies and use lots of polls.

 Dead cat theory

-In a 2013 article for The Daily Telegraph, Boris Johnson noted that one of Crosby's tactics when losing an argument because the facts are against you was to do the equivalent of "throwing a dead cat on the table": bring up an issue you want to talk about that draws widespread attention from the populace, forcing opponents to also talk about your new issue instead of the previous issue.
-According to the Guardian, Michael Fallon was the implementer of the strategy in the 2015 when he accused Ed Miliband of preparing to drop Trident as part of a deal with the Scottish National Party at a moment when the Labour party were starting to pull ahead in the polls.
+In a 2013 article for The Daily Telegraph, Boris Johnson noted that one of Crosby's tactics when losing an argument because the facts did not support him was to do the equivalent of "throwing a dead cat on the table", by bringing up a new issue that drew widespread attention from the populace, forcing opponents to also talk about the new issue instead of the previous issue.
+According to the Guardian, Michael Fallon was the implementer of the strategy in 2015 when he accused Ed Miliband of preparing to drop Trident as part of a deal with the Scottish National Party at a moment when the Labour party were starting to pull ahead in the polls.